brajeshwar/brajeshwar.github.io/_posts/2005/2005-01-17-flashcom-video-player-source.md

----
-layout: post
-title: Flashcom Video Player Source
+# Flashcom Video Player Source
----

 The title would have been much better if I can have a full sentence; "A Flashcom Application coded with OOP patterned to MVP, to detect user bandwidth and play specific FLV".